Integrated Quantile RAnk Test (iQRAT) for gene-level associations: Acknowledgments

 \section{Acknowledgments}

 We gratefully acknowledge Dr. Michael Boehnke for sharing the Metabochip data and valuable insights.
 We also thank the investigators and participants from the FUSION, METSIM, HUNT, Tromso, DIAGEN, D2D-2007, DPS, DR's EXTRA studies that contributed data to the Metabochip data set.
-This work was supported by the National Institutes of Health grants R01 HG008980 and MH095797.
+This work was supported by the National Institutes of Health grants R01 HG008980 and MH095797 and by National Science Foundation DMS-1953527.
+In addition, we would like to thank the Editor, Associate Editor and two anonymous referees for their valuable comments and suggestions.